-Two players and/or coaches being ejected from the same team in one game will result in a default loss to the offending team.
-When this occurs, the referee will suspend the game at that point and require teams to leave the field of play.
+Two players and/or coaches (including substitutes, substituted players, team officials) being ejected from the same team in one game will result in a default loss to the offending team.
+When this occurs, the referee will terminate the game at that point and require teams to leave the field of play.
 The referee will submit a report to the Discipline Committee.